Virtual finite-state machine: Virtual environment

 The input names build virtual conditions to perform state transitions or input actions.
 The virtual conditions are built using the positive logic algebra.
 The output names trigger actions; entry actions, exit actions, input actions or transition actions.

-Positive Logic Algebra
+Positive logic algebra

 The rules to build a virtual condition are as follows:

-Input Names and Virtual Input
+Input names and virtual input

-A state of an input is described by Input Names which create a Set:
+A state of an input is described by Input Names which create a set: